quixio/quix-streams/docs/producer.md

 ## Step 3.
 Create a Producer and produce messages
-When the `Application` and `Topic` instances are ready, we may create the [`Producer`](https://quix.io/docs/quix-streams/v2-0-latest/api-reference/quixstreams.html#producer) and start sending messages to the topic.
+When the `Application` and `Topic` instances are ready, we may create the [`Producer`](https://quix.io/docs/quix-streams/v2-0-latest/api-reference/quixstreams.html#producer) and start producing messages to the topic.

 ```python
 event = {"id": "1", "text": "Lorem ipsum dolor sit amet"}